Sharing findings across Scotland

 GTC Scotland Education Hub Project

 GTC Scotland launched a new initiative supporting and promoting practitioner research in January 2015.
 Education HUB is an interactive online platform that provides an opportunity for education practitioners to share, discuss and review unpublished practitioner produced research and enquiry.
 It aims to be inclusive and make practitioner research more accessible.
-You can find more information here.
+You can find more information on the GTCS About research page.

 The development of leadership capacities across the career trajectory